Tennant Creek & Barkly Region 7 day itinerary

 Check-in to the Devils Marbles Hotel

-Finally, make your way north to the Devils Marbles Hotel, just a twelve minute (18 km) drive from Wycliffe Well.
+Finally, make your way north to the Devils Marbles Hotel, just a 12 minute (18km) drive from Wycliffe Well.
 Remember to book ahead to secure a room, caravan site or a grassy spot in the campground.
 Chill out in the beer garden or head to the hotel restaurant which is open for breakfast, lunch and dinner.

 Bask in a sunrise at the Devils Marbles